jamen/hmu/README.md

 # hmu (hit me up)
 > Plugin-based information fetching tool.

-Hmu is an abstract tool used for getting information using plugins.
-From package availablity to server status, the only limit to hmu is what Node can do...
-This is a plugin-based tool, and doesn't provide much right out of the box, so you need to [get plugins in order to use it.](https://www.npmjs.com/browse/keyword/hmu)
+Hmu (hit me up) is an abstract _plugin-based_ information tool.
+It is used for fetching various pieces of information through plugins made by the community, while keeping a clean and normalized output, so you can use plugins together at the same time.

+In order to use hmu, [you need to get plugins][plugins].

+Example plugins:
+ - [`hmu-npm`][hmu-npm]: Check npm package name availability
+ - [`hmu-gh`][hmu-gh]: Check GitHub user/organization name availability.
+ - [`hmu-http`][hmu-http]: Check an HTTP server's status with GET requests.

+See [`awesome-hmu`][awesome-hmu] for a list of curated plugins and utilities.

 ## Installation
 ```shell